 We would not advise adjusting the "Clip Surfaces Within" setting in your Camera Defaults, as this will affect all cameras created in your plan, not just overviews, which can create undesirable results when trying to take an interior camera view.

-If the z-fighting only appears to be in one area of a plan, it is likely that object is occupying the same space as another.
+If the z-fighting only appears to be in one area of a plan, it is likely that an object is occupying the same space as another object.
 A common example for this would be if a slab is absolutely even with the terrain, you will notice the flickering of the concrete material of the slab with that of the grass terrain below.

 If this is the case, raising the height of the slab, even by so much as 1/16" will typically resolve the issue.

 Finally, it is also important to ensure that your video card meets or exceeds the minimum system requirements, and that you are using the most up to date driver which is compatible with your operating system.

 If none of the suggestions above resolved the issue, we would recommend you verify these.